iterait/apistrap/README.md

 oapi.description = "A description of the API"
 ```

-You will probably want to put this to a separate module so that you can import it in your blueprint files.
-In this case,
+You will probably want to put this into a separate module so that you can import it in your blueprint files.
-you can omit the `app` argument and call `Swagger.init_app(app)` later when you create the Flask app.

 **Important**: A big part of the functionality is exposed using decorators on Flask view functions.
 Make sure that the
 Flask `route()` decorator is always the last applied one (the one on the top).
 Otherwise, the HTTP handler might not